How do I delete or remove an exported environment variable?

 For Example:

-If you export variable name="setting.txt" setting, you can view it using GREP command inside env, and then unset that env. variables, and then when you look at the same variable again, you will find that env. variable "variable_name" is already removed.
+If you export variable name="setting.txt" setting, you can view it using the GREP command inside env, and then unset that env. variables, and then when you look at the same variable again, you will find that env. variable "variable_name" is already removed.

 $ export variable_name="setting.txt"